Adversarial Multi-Agent Reinforcement Learning for Proactive False Data Injection Detection: Introduction

 \section{Introduction}

-Integrating distributed energy resources (DERs) into an electric grid inherently reduces the grid's inertia, making it less resilient to frequency instabilities \cite{denholm2020inertia}.
-Smart inverters are a promising solution that can help regulate voltage and frequency, thanks to actuation strategies that depend on the state of the system \cite{tamrakar2017vsm_review}.
-Smart inverters rely on information exchange, either through observations of the state of the grid or through actuation decisions sent via communication networks \cite{Yuanliang}.
-This makes them a target for cyber-physical attacks, and in particular false data injection attacks (FDIAs) that tamper with sensor measurements \cite{liu2011false} or even the control logic of the inverter \cite{nguyen2020electric}.
+Integration of intermittent and inverter-based energy sources makes the electric grid less resilient to frequency and voltage instabilities~\cite{denholm2020inertia}.
+Smart inverters are a promising solution that can help regulate voltage and frequency, thanks to actuation strategies that depend on the state of the system~\cite{tamrakar2017vsm_review}.
+Smart inverters rely on information exchange, either through observations of the grid's state or through actuation decisions sent via communication networks~\cite{Yuanliang}.
+This makes them a target for cyber-physical attacks, and in particular false data injection attacks (FDIAs) that can refer to denial-of-service attacks \cite{liang20162015}, tampering of sensor measurements~\cite{liu2011false} or even modifying the control logic of the inverters~\cite{nguyen2020electric}.
+In this work, FDIA refers to control logic manipulation.
 Cyber-physical attacks are becoming a tangible risk: five consequential attacks were reported in 2023~\cite{DOE}, and fifteen FDIAs have been noted over the past ten years~\cite{HABIB2023}.
+The FDIAs can lead to improper control decisions that compromise the stability and reliability of power grid operations.